statebacked/docs/docs/concepts/machines.md

 So machine definitions are really just a name.
 To learn how you'll specify your actual business logic, read on about [machine versions](./machine-versions).

+## Web dashboard

+You can view and create machines in the [web dashboard](https://www.statebacked.dev/machines).

+Use our in-browser code editor and visualizer to define machines and deploy directly from the web.

+Click into a machine to view its versions, instances, or logs.

 ## CLI

 ### Creating a machine definition